karinamzalez/imperfect-product-cards/README.md

   1. Install dependencies:
     `npm install` or `yarn`

   2. Start express API server.
-Once running, navigate to localhost:9001 to confirm it is runnig correctly:
+Once running, navigate to [http://localhost:9001](http://localhost:9001) to confirm it is runnig correctly:
 ```sh
 # Run on a later version of node
 # Runs on PORT 9001 by default, but can set the PORT env variable to run on a different port
 $ node api/server.js
 ```

-3. start local server: In the project directory-- i.e. ./src/, you can run `yarn start`
+3. start local server: In the project directory-- `src/`, you can run `yarn start`

 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.